 The supply trucks will stop coming until the roads are cleared.
 This level of preparedness requires the same things from level one, but you have to scale it up and to be sure, you should have twice as much.

 - Having a generator is a must and you have many models from which to choose.
-You can get one that powers the entire house if fuel is no problem or you can get a smaller one (even solar based) to handle light and smaller energy needs.
+You can get one that powers the entire house if fuel is no problem.
+Get a smaller one (even solar based) to handle light and smaller energy needs.
 You have to think this through and buy something that handles all your needs based on the equipment you have and the fuel you can obtain.

 - Defensive weapons to protect your home and keep your loved ones safe.
 After two weeks, people will panic and they will get desperate.
 If you are one of the folks who got prepared, you will attract people and you need to make sure you can defend yourself from the undesirable ones.